 The cultivation and processing facility has a security guard present 24 hours a day, 7 days per week who monitors the security cameras and provides access to the main gate and signs in all visitors.
 The facility has a security fence around the perimeter of the property and a second fence around the immediate cultivation and production campus.
 There is a video surveillance system that has 360-degree views of the interior and exterior of the facility including the fence perimeter.
 All cannabis products are stored in a secured storage room with limited access and video surveillance.
-The cannabis product is stored in a secured vault and cash is stored in a separate cash vault in the secured storage room.
+The cannabis product is stored in a secured in a secured vault in the secured storage room.
 Security records are maintained including building access, visitor logs, video recordings, and transportation trip plans.